MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-lanmanserver.md

 <!-- Description-Source-ADMX -->
 This policy setting determines how the SMB server selects a cipher suite when negotiating a new connection with an SMB client.

-If you enable this policy setting, the SMB server will select the cipher suite it most prefers from the list of client-supported cipher suites, ignoring the client's preferences.
+- If you enable this policy setting, the SMB server will select the cipher suite it most prefers from the list of client-supported cipher suites, ignoring the client's preferences.

-If you disable or do not configure this policy setting, the SMB server will select the cipher suite the client most prefers from the list of server-supported cipher suites.
+- If you disable or do not configure this policy setting, the SMB server will select the cipher suite the client most prefers from the list of server-supported cipher suites.

+> [!NOTE]
-Note: When configuring this security setting, changes will not take effect until you restart Windows.
+> When configuring this security setting, changes will not take effect until you restart Windows.
 <!-- Pol_HonorCipherSuiteOrder-Description-End -->

 <!-- Pol_HonorCipherSuiteOrder-Editable-Begin -->